 Returns for each object of the table Name that matches Pattern a list of bindings in some unspecified order.
-See ets(3) [page 123] for a description of patterns.
+See ets(3) [page 124] for a description of patterns.
 If the keypos'th element of Pattern is unbound, all objects of the table are matched.
 If the keypos'th element is bound, only the objects with the right key are matched.

 '''

-\label{eq:match(Name, Pattern, N) -> {[Match], Continuation} | '\$end\of\table' | {error, Reason}
+match(Name, Pattern, N) -> {[Match], Continuation} | '$end_of_table' | {error, Reason}

 '''

 - Name = name()

 - Pattern = tuple()

-- $N = default \mid int()$
+- N = default | int()

 - Match = [term()]

-- Continuation = bindings\cont()
+- Continuation = bindings_cont()

-Matches some or all objects of the table Name and returns a list of the bindings that match Pattern in some unspecified order.
-See ets(3) [page 123] for a description of patterns.
+Matches some or all objects of the table Name and returns a non-empty list of the bindings that match Pattern in some unspecified order.
+See ets(3) [page 124] for a description of patterns.

-A tuple of the bindings and a continuation is returned, unless the table is empty, in which case '\$end\of\table' is returned.
+A tuple of the bindings and a continuation is returned, unless the table is empty, in which case '\$end_of_table' is returned.
 The continuation is to be used when matching further objects by calling match/1.

 If the keypos'th element of Pattern is bound, all objects of the table are matched.
-If the keypos'th element is unbound, all objects of the table are matched, N objects at a time.
+If the keypos'th element is unbound, all objects of the table are matched, N objects at a time, until at least one object matches or the end of the table has been reached.
 The default, indicated by giving N the value default, is to let the number of objects vary depending on the sizes of the objects.
 If Name is a version 9 table, all objects with the same key are always matched at the same time which implies that more than N objects may sometimes be matched.

-The table should always be protected using safe\fixtable/2 before calling match/3, or errors may occur when calling match/1.
+The table should always be protected using safe_fixtable/2 before calling match/3, or errors may occur when calling match/1.

+'''

-match\delete(Name, Pattern) -> N | {error, Reason}
+match_delete(Name, Pattern) -> N | {error, Reason}

+'''
-- Name = name()

-- N = int()
+- Name = name() - N = int()

-- Pattern = tuple()
+• Pattern = tuple()

 Deletes all objects that match Pattern from the table Name, and returns the number of deleted objects.
-See ets(3) [page 123] for a description of patterns.
+See ets(3) [page 124] for a description of patterns.